NocahOrg/NocahOrg.github.io/Micah/MIDOS/bootloader/bootloader.md

 ```
 dd if=Stage1.bin of=a.dmg conv=notrunc;
 ```
 When booting from this virtual floppy disk in Bochs, the x86 emulator successfully identifys this drive as bootable.
-Apon execution of the bootloader, the computer is halted immediately by the "cli" and "hlt" instructions.
+Apon execution of the bootloader, the emulator is halted immediately by the "cli" and "hlt" instructions.
 As you could imagine, this is a pretty terrible bootloader, as it isn't loading anything at all.

 ### Creating the bootloader: